Listen Like Thieves: Recording and production

-Reception

-Critical response
+Critical reception

-AllMusics Stephen Thomas Erlewine noted that with Listen Like Thieves the band "completes its transition into an excellent rock & roll singles band".
+AllMusic's Stephen Thomas Erlewine noted that with Listen Like Thieves the band "completes its transition into an excellent rock & roll singles band".
 However "the new configuration only works for three songs", which were its first three singles, "What You Need", "Listen Like Thieves" and "Kiss the Dirt (Falling Down the Mountain)".
 Despite this commentary, the music critic stated as well that "the album cannot be dismissed" and gave it four out of five stars in his ranking.
 Australian musicologist Ian McFarlane opined that Listen Like Thieves had "a much harder sound than heard on previous INXS records, but somehow it lacked the pop smarts that had made The Swing so appealing".

 Rolling Stone's Parke Puterbaugh felt the group were "going for the jugular – or is that the groin?" and with Thomas they "forge an unlikely union between the sonic extremism of Led Zeppelin-style crunch rock and the step-lively beat of disco" such that the album "rocks with passion and seals the deal with a backbeat that'll blackmail your feet".

+In 2024, Uncut placed the album at no. 387 on their list of the 500 greatest albums of the 1980s.

 Track listing

+2025 re-releases

+In 2025, Atlantic & Rhino Records released a 2 CD version or Listen Like Thieves with a second disc of B-Sides, remixes & live recordings.
+Atlantic Catalog Group also release a 3 CD, one LP Super Deluxe Edition of Listen Like Thieves as part of the 40th anniversary reissue campaign.